One Love (Nas song)

 "One Love" is a song by American rapper Nas, released October 25, 1994 on Columbia Records.
 It was issued as the fifth and final radio single in promotion of his debut studio album Illmatic (1994).
 The song was produced by Q-Tip of A Tribe Called Quest, who also contributed vocals for the chorus line.
 According to Nas, the title of the song originates from Jamaican singer-songwriter and musician Bob Marley's song of the same name.

 "One Love" is composed as a series of letters written by Nas to his incarcerated friends, describing events that have occurred prior to and after the receivers' imprisonment.
-"One Love" contains samples of the Heath Brothers' "Smilin' Billy Suite Part II" (1975) and Parliament's "Come in out the Rain" (1970).
+"One Love" contains samples of the Heath Brothers' "Smilin' Billy Suite Part II" (1975) and Parliament's "Come In Out of the Rain" (1972), along with an interpolation of Whodini's One Love (1986).
 In the song's first verse, Nas references fellow Queensbridge emcee Cormega, whose rapping career had been put on hold due to his incarceration during the early 1990s.
 In 2008, VH1 named "One Love" the forty-eighth greatest hip hop song.